shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M03Lab04_Portal_App.md

 2. Add Static Text

-    -   On the canvas (area showing webpage), select the left column
+    -   On the canvas (area showing webpage), select a section of the page that is not a column.

     -   On the toolbelt (left side), select the **Components** icon